joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 - General > Closing > Confirm "Quit iTerm2 (⌘Q)"

+  (Or alternatively you can disable the keybind with: Keys > + > Assign `Cmd-Q` to "Ignore", so you won't accidentally close iTerm when accidentally pressing Cmd-Q instead of Cmd-Tab)

 - General > Closing > Disable all confirmations on system shutdown, restart and log out

   (This is useful when an auto-update is applied during the night.
-Without it, you will wake up with all your apps closed, iTerm asking for confirmation, and no updates applied!)
+Without it, you will wake up with no updates applied, but all your apps closed, except for iTerm which is asking for confirmation to close!)

 - General > Window > Adjust window when changing font size: OFF